WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/05-video/index.md

 #### HDMI over ethernet

 Sends an HDMI signal over ethernet (good for up to 100m).
-Note requires both a transmitter and reciever
+Note requires both a transmitter and receiver

 #### SDI

-Professional standard can do up to 300m, often used for professional equipment, I'd be suprised if you ever need to use it, but it as an option (AV services have a couple adapters)
+Professional standard can do up to 300m, often used for professional equipment, I'd be surprised if you ever need to use it, but it as an option (AV services have a couple adapters)

 ### Video Switching and Direction